Table of Contents

 I recently had the displeasure of standing in the queue for over 45 minutes at an overrated ramen chain on the Dotombori that serves skimpy noodles and weak-ass broth.
 In the time I waited I could have hopped on a train to Sakai Higashi (19 minutes from Namba) and eaten at one of the very best ramen restaurant: Menza Gin, a 20-year old shop that is known to noodle-slurpers all over Kansai.

 Menza Gin is located just off the Ginza Shopping Street in front of Sakai Higashi Station.
 There were about 7-8 customers lined up when we got there but we were able to enter the shop within 10 minutes.
-There is a ticket machine on the left side of the left side of the entrance, so you need to purchase a meal ticket in advance.
+There is a vending machine on the left side of the entrance where you can purchase a meal ticket with toppings and drink options.
 The staff will guide your seat at the counter after you hand over your ticket.

 Special Ramen